OpenFabrics/fsdp_docs/README.md

 password.
 This username and password will be used to access all resrouces within the lab.

-It is recommended each company appoint a primary deligate, who will notify the OFA and FSDP lab of any staffing changes that require the deactivation or removal of any FSDP lab accounts.
+It is recommended each company appoint a primary delegate, who will notify the OFA and FSDP lab of any staffing changes that require the deactivation or removal of any FSDP lab accounts.
 The [Account Deletion Request Form](FSDP_Account_Deletion.pdf) should be used for this purpose.